JO-OLADEJI/alx-low_level_programming/README.md

 - Check for alphabetic character (either lowercase or uppercase).
 Return `1` if found, `0` otherwise.
 - Print the sign of a number.
 - Compute the absolute value of an integer.
+- Print the last digit of a number.